3sjay/3sjay.github.io/_posts/2024-05-10-schneiderups-rmi-deser.md

 #### Short Intro:
 ---
-The named product expose an RMI registry on TCP port 41009 which exposes several interfaces.
+The named product exposes an RMI registry on TCP port 41009 which exposes several interfaces.
 A number of these interfaces expose RMI Methods, which accept a non-primitive data-type as a parameter and self-implemented Classes.
 Also known vulnerable Classes (Classes containing RCE Gadgets) are within the classpath.
 This leads to a scenario where pre-auth RCE as the SYSTEM user can be obtained through deserialization attacks.

 #### Root Cause Analysis: